KWDB/docs/en/sql-reference/ddl/ts-db/ts-database.md

 The `DROP DATABASE` statement removes a database and all its objects from a KWDB cluster.
 To remove the current database, use the `USE <database_name>` statement to set another database as the current database.
 After deletion, all privileges on the database and its tables are also removed.

 ::: warning Note
-When removing a database, KWDB will check whether the current database is referenced by the real-time data feed service.
-If yes, the system ruturns an error and lists all pipes that reference the specified database.
+When removing a database, KWDB will check whether the current database is referenced by the stream computing service.
+If yes, the system ruturns an error and lists all streams that reference the specified database.
 In this case, you can use the `CASCADE` keyword to remove the specified database and its dependent objects.
 :::

 ### Privileges